-To the knowledge of the directors and executive officers of PPC, none of the directors or executive officers of PPC, and no person or company that is the direct or indirect beneficial owner of, or who exercises control or direction over, more than 10% of the Trust Units, and no associate or affiliate of any of the foregoing, has had any material interest, direct or indirect, in any material transaction with Pembina since January 1, 2005 or in any proposed transaction that would materially affect Pembina, except as set forth below.
-With the exception of Glenys E. Hermanutz, Barbara S. Jack, Sam Stephenson, and Robert M. Jones, the executive officers of PPC (including Robert B. Michaleski, who is also a director of PPC) were, prior to the Management Internalization, also shareholders, directors and officers of the Manager, which, prior to the Management Internalization, received payment of fees for managing the business and affairs of the Fund and its subsidiaries pursuant to the Management Agreement.
-In 2006, total compensation paid to the Manager pursuant to the Management Agreement prior to the Management Internalization was \$1,037,073, consisting of \$679,450 of management fees and \$357,623 of distribution-based incentive fees.
-No acquisition fees were paid to the Manager and the Manager was not reimbursed for any expenses during this period.
-Except as indicated above, each of the executive officers of PPC was a Shareholder of the Manager prior to the Management Internalization and thus received payment from PPC for their shares of the Manager pursuant to the Management Internalization.
-See "General Development of the Fund -Management Internalization".
+To the knowledge of the directors and executive officers of PPC, none of the directors or executive officers of PPC, and no person or company that is the direct or indirect beneficial owner of, or who exercises control or direction over, more than 10% of the Trust Units, and no associate or affiliate of any of the foregoing, has had any material interest, direct or indirect, in any material transaction with Pembina since January 1, 2007 or in any proposed transaction that would materially affect Pembina, except as set forth below.
+With the exception of Glenys E. Hermanutz, Barbara S. Jack, Sam Stephenson, Robert M. Jones, and Stuart V. Taylor, each of the executive officers of PPC (including Robert B. Michaleski, who is also a director of PPC) were, prior to the Management Internalization, also shareholders, directors and officers of the Management Internalization received payments from PPC for